MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/personal-data-encryption.md

 ## Disabling PDE and decrypting files

 Currently there's no method to disable PDE via MDM policy.
 However, PDE can be disabled locally and files can be decrypted using **cipher.exe**.

-Additionally, in certain scenarios a user may be able to decrypt a file using the following steps:
+In certain scenarios a user may be able to manually decrypt a file using the following steps:

 1. Open the properties of the file
 2. Under the **General** tab, select **Advanced...**